ros-controls/ros2_control/hardware_interface/doc/hardware_interface_types_userdoc.rst

 The keyword "gpio" is chosen for its generality.
 Although strictly used for digital signals, it describes any electrical analog, digital signal, or physical value.

-The ``<gpio>`` tag can be used as a child of all three types of hardware interfaces, i.e., system, sensor, or actuator.
+The ``<gpio>`` tag can be used as a child of all three types of hardware components, i.e., system, sensor, or actuator.

+Because ports implemented as ``<gpio>``-tag are typically very application-specific, there exists no generic publisher within the ros2_control framework.
+A custom gpio-controller has to be implemented for each application.
+As an example, see :ref:`the GPIO controller example <ros2_control_demos_example_10_userdoc>` as part of the demo repository.

 Examples
 *****************************